Saturday, July 11, 2026

 2XKO Senna Trailer:

 We are approaching the time when Senna launches in 2XKO since new season releases are mostly separate from new character releases.
-But I don't think that her trailer is gonna drop at Summer Game Fest.
-I think it's gonna drop on Tuesday.
-This is important to remember that showcasing Senna outside of Summer Game Fest is considered a part of the summer season of game reveals, whereas they showcase her trailer, palettes and moves.
+I want to see the Senna trailer drop at Summer Game Fest, but her trailer is coming out on June 2 according to the post.
+Even so, it is considered a part of the summer game showcases, whereas they showcase her trailer, palettes and moves.

 Street Fighter 6 Year 4 Pass Trailer: